opennext-io/onpc-provisioning/README.md

 Node provisioning automation to get hosts and network ready to install OpenStack with OSA

-`create_master_vm.sh` is a script used to bootstrap the master/config node as a VirtualBox or KVM VM:
+`create_infra_master_vm.sh` is a script used to bootstrap the infra-master/config node as a VirtualBox or KVM VM:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-PROXY=http://192.168.0.116:8080/ ./scripts/create_master_vm.sh
+PROXY=http://192.168.0.116:8080/ ./scripts/create_infra_master_vm.sh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Look at the first lines of the file to have an idea on which parameters can be